 In 1968, Jimi Hendrix and his manager Michael Jeffery bought a newly defunct nightclub called The Generation located at 52 W 8th Street in New York’s Greenwich Village — a venue that Hendrix had frequented for impromptu performances and late-night jam sessions.
 The Generation had been known for live acts as diverse and legendary as Big Brother & the Holding Company, B.B.
 King, Chuck Berry, Dave Van Ronk, and Sly & the Family Stone.
 Instead of renaming the club and continuing with the live venue business model (Jimi’s original vision for the project), advisors Eddie Kramer and Jim Marron convinced Hendrix to convert the space into a professional recording studio.
-Architect, John Storyk, designed each structural detail, and from there the origins of New York’s famed Electric Lady Studios were born.
+Architect, John Storyk, designed each structural detail, and from there the origins of New York’s famed Electric Lady was born.
 It would be the only artist-owned recording studio in existence at the time.

 On August 26th, 1970, Hendrix hosted the grand opening of his psychedelic studio lair to fellow musicians and friends.
 Guests included Steve Winwood, Eric Clapton, Ron Wood, and Patti Smith.